Luca25702-pixel/Win-ten-extend/README.md

 # About

-Using this simple cmd program you can  **easly get extended updates** for Windows 11 supported PC that Microsoft will force upgrade to the newest version.
+Using this simple cmd program you can  **easly get extended updates** for Windows 10 on 11 supported PC that Microsoft will force upgrade to the newest version.
+This relies on changing some regestry strings that usually shouldn't break a normal windows 10 device.

 # How to